kpbhumika/cs-665-final-project-smart-parking/README.md

 chosen.

+## Flexibility
+The implementation is highly flexible due to the use of the **Builder** pattern for creating parking spots, which allows easy modification of spot attributes without altering the underlying code.
+The **Observer** pattern ensures that new observers (users) can be added or removed without affecting the core functionality of the parking spot manager.

+## Simplicity and Understandability
+The code is designed to be simple and modular.
+Each class has a clear responsibility (e.g., `ParkingSpotManager` for managing spots, `User` for observing updates).
+The use of design patterns like **Observer** and **Builder** makes the code intuitive and easy to maintain, with minimal complexity in each class.

+## Avoiding Duplicated Code
+Duplicated code is avoided by centralizing functionality in the `ParkingSpotManager` (handling spot management and notifications) and the `ParkingSpotBuilder` (creating spots with flexible attributes).
+This prevents repetition and reduces errors, ensuring that changes in spot creation or notification logic only need to be made in one place.

+## Design Patterns Used
+- **Observer Pattern**: Chosen to manage dynamic user subscriptions and notifications.
+This allows users to be notified automatically when a parking spot’s status changes, promoting loose coupling between the `ParkingSpotManager` and `User` classes.
+- **Builder Pattern**: Used to create `ParkingSpot` objects step by step, allowing for flexible and readable object construction, especially when dealing with multiple attributes or optional values.

 # Maven Commands

 We'll use Apache Maven to compile and run this project.
 You'll need to install Apache Maven (https://maven.apache.org/) on your system.

 Apache Maven is a build automation tool and a project management tool for Java-based projects.
 Maven provides a standardized way to build, package, and deploy Java applications.